 The most common fibers found in foods are cellulose, hemicellulose, and pectic substances.
 Fibers found in foods are usually a mixture of both soluble and insoluble fibers.

 As you have seen fiber getting adequate fiber in your diet can be beneficial.
 Getting too much fiber in your diet can cause gas, bloating, abdominal and/or diarrhea.
 Excessive intakes of fiber may also lower the absorption of certain minerals.

 Ask your doctor or a registered dietitian how much fiber is right for you.

 What are Carbohydrates?

-Carbohydrates are sugars, starches and fibers.
+Carbohydrates are sugars, starches, and fibers.
 Carbohydrates are often called simple carbohydrates and complex carbohydrates.
 The simple carbohydrates are sugars known as monosaccharides and disaccharides.
-The complex carbohydrates are the polysaccharides known also as starches and fibers.
+The complex carbohydrates are polysaccharides known also as starches and fibers.
 Almost all foods contain some carbohydrates.
-The best sources of carbohydrates are grains, legumes, tubers and root vegetables.
+The best sources of carbohydrates are grains, legumes, tubers, and root vegetables.